tanakrit-d/Appium-Swipe-Actions/README_pkg.md

 ![Viewport Diagram](https://github.com/Tanakrit-D/Appium-Swipe-Actions/raw/main/resources/viewport_scrollable_bounds.png)

 ## Defining Element Points

 The importance of dynamically generating 'points' of an element to interact with allows us to account for re-sizing under a number of conditions (such as different devices/resolutions).

-For the purpose of this library, we are only concered with two attributes of an element: position and size.
+For the purpose of this library, we are only concerned with two attributes of an element: position and size.
 The element's co-ordinates within the viewport is considered the top-left-point.

 We can then use the element size to determine where it occupies relative to the view-port position.